 Are you working with a calligrapher?
 That takes time too – calligraphers vary on their timelines, so ask your calligrapher how early they need your envelopes to ensure that you get them back in time to apply your postage.

-"what is hand cancelling, and why should i have it done?"
+"what is hand cancelling, and why should i THINK ABOUT havING it done?"

-What is Hand Cancelling?
 Each stamp needs to be “Cancelled” so that it cannot be peeled off and used again (USPS Protocol).
-Hand cancelling ensures that your envelopes are handled with care, and cancelled without being run through a large cancelling machine that could damage both the stamps and the invitations themselves.
+Hand cancelling usually ensures that your envelopes are handled with care at your home post office, and cancelled without being run through a large cancelling machine.

 “what's the best way to adhere my stamps?"